 Heating motorbike rectifiers is pretty standard since your motorbike rectifier converts AC to DC current, which might cause heating.

-But heating beyond a specific limit can be harmful to your motorbike electrical system.
+But heating beyond a specific limit can be harmful to your motorbike’s electrical system.
 You’ve to figure out the difference between overheating and regular heating.

-Motorbike rectifiers might overheat because of additional electrical devices you’ve installed to your motorbike.
+Motorbike rectifiers might overheat because of additional electrical devices you’ve installed on your motorbike.
 Experts never recommend installing additional electrical appliances to your motorbike beyond your battery capacity.